gitLSW/rag-chat/API_Documentation.md

 6. **`WebSocket /chat`**
    Establishes a real-time connection for streaming LLM responses to document queries.

-All endpoints require a Bearer Token authentication and most require an additional API key (except `/chat`).
+All endpoints require a Bearer Token authentication and most require an additional API key (except `/chat` and `/search`).
 The system automatically validates document metadata against the defined schemas and enforces access controls based on user roles.